UriCW/z/z/it/README.md

-It is a tagging mechanism for the awesome WM
+#it - A tagging management framework for the awesome WM

 Each screen has a list of tagsets, each tagset has a list of tags,